Geneva Hardy Kiwi

 One of the hardiest of this vigorous climbing vine from upstate New York, selected for its delicious edible 1-inch Kiwi fruit; unlike the species, requires a male pollinator to set fruit; very hardy and adaptable, a good ornamental vine as well

 Geneva Hardy Kiwi is a woody vine that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces small green oval fruit which are usually ready for picking from early to mid fall.
 The fruits have a sweet taste.

 The fruit are most often used in the following ways:

 Features & Attributes

 Geneva Hardy Kiwi features dainty fragrant white buttercup flowers with yellow anthers along the branches from mid to late spring.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The large oval leaves turn yellow in fall.
 It features an abundance of magnificent green berries in early fall.